lyarenei/jellyfin-plugin-listenbrainz/README.md

 ## Making a plugin release

-1. Make sure you have updated [build file](build.yaml)
+1. Make sure the [build file](build.yaml) is up to date.
-2. Create a new release in the repository
+2. Create a new release in the repository.
-3. Check that the new version is available in the repository
+3. Check that the new version shows up in the repository.

 # Jellyfin?

-This repository only contains the source code for the ListenBrainz plugin for `Jellyfin Media Server`.
-If you somehow arrived here without knowing what Jellyfin is, check out the [project website](https://jellyfin.org).
+This repository only contains the source code of the ListenBrainz plugin for the `Jellyfin Media Server`.
+If you somehow ended up here without knowing what Jellyfin is, have a look at the [project website](https://jellyfin.org).

 # License